Quantum Thermodynamics, Entropy of the Universe, Free Energy, and the Second Law: discussion: fundamental issues of quantum thermodynamics and statistical mechanics

 \section{discussion: fundamental issues of quantum thermodynamics and statistical mechanics}

 We have found good correspondence in the quantum simulations between the two sides of Eq. \ref{greatresult} for the system free energy and the entropy of the universe, parallel and consistent with fundamental principles of classical thermodynamics.
-This has been attained using two very different notions: an entropy of the universe $S_{univ}$ defined for the pure state of the system-environment universe; and the free energy of the system using the reduced density operator to get the standard von Neumann entropy of the system $S^{vN}$ and the system energy $ \langle E \rangle$.
-A way to think about this is that the use of the two different entropies $S^{vN}$ for the system and $S_{univ}$ for the SE universe represents different informational transformations of S and SE in the spontaneous process.
-The system entropy $S^{vN}$ is a measure of \textit{loss of information} of the system brought about by entanglement, after the process of tracing over the environment in obtaining the reduced density operator.
-The universe entropy by contrast is a measure of the \textit{information content} of the pure state of the universe.
-The change in the universe entropy $ \Delta S_{univ}$ represents the increase of the complexity of the universe state needed to bring about a given change in energy and information (represented by the von Neumann entropy) of the system.
-This information about the universe is not actually known or available without going to great trouble to measure it.
-In this sense, $\Delta S_{univ}$ also represents an increase in ``unknown information" in a spontaneous process.
-The two entropies $S_{univ}$ and $S^{vN}$ can thus be regarded as having complementary meanings and uses.
+This has been attained using two very different notions: an entropy of the universe $S^Q_{univ}$ defined for the pure state of the system-environment universe; and the free energy of the system using the reduced density operator to get the standard von Neumann entropy of the system $S^{vN}$ and the system energy $ \langle E \rangle$.
+A way to think about this is that the use of the two different entropies $S^{vN}$ for the system and $S^Q_{univ}$ for the SE universe reflects different informational transformations of S and SE in the spontaneous process.